Light pollution in Hong Kong: On neighbourhoods

 In heavily mixed residential developments such as Mong Kok and Sham Shui Po, some residents have trouble sleeping as they have strong neon lights shining through their bedroom windows, emitted by billboards.
 Some precincts have been described as being lit up like football stadiums.

 On human beings

 Excessive amounts of light can disrupt the circadian rhythm of humans, which affects some physiological process, including brain wave patterns, hormone production, and cell regulation.
 The disruption of the circadian rhythm is shown to cause depression and other mood disorders in humans, as well as cardiovascular diseases, and cancers.
 Increased rates in breast cancer have been linked to the exposure to artificial light at night (ALAN).

 On animals

 Light pollution has a significant effect on flora and fauna.
 Excess artificial light can change the night habits, such as reproduction and migration, of nocturnal animals.
 In the remote Sai Kung countryside, the light emitted from large LED billboards in the city can affect the reproduction of fireflies, an insect that relies on light signals to mate.
 According to the Hong Kong Entomological Society chairman Yiu Vor, they emit their signal less frequently, affecting their survival.

+Light pollution has notable impacts on animals and insects.
+Excess artificial light can alter nocturnal behaviors such as reproduction and migration, of nocturnal animals.
+In the remote Sai Kung countryside, the light emitted from large LED billboards in the city can affect the reproduction of fireflies, which relies on light signals to mate.
+According to the Hong Kong Entomological Society chairman Yiu Vor, they emit their signal less frequently, affecting their survival.
+Light pollution has similar negative effects on animals native to the Hong Kong area.
+Artificial light at night can mask maritime animal migration, change animals' predation patterns and cause a failure of coral spawning, all of which directly impact the animals in the oceans around Hong Kong.
+Excess artificial light in the form of streetlamps has been found to seriously affect the sea finding behavior of green sea turtle hatchlings, who depend on natural light as clues to find the ocean.
+Nocturnal bats, of which several species are native to Hong Kong, are subjected to several negative effects of light pollution.
+Foraging in areas illuminated by artificial lights, as bats have been known to do, increases their risk of being caught by predators.
+Flying along streetlamps has also been linked to the increased mortal risk of being hit by moving vehicles.